nikitaoltyan/ML-SRCNN-Super-Resolution-Convolutional-Neural-Network/README.md

 We’ve started with dataset of skyline pictures taken by Nikita from his flat using digital slr but they were too big for any existing models: 3024x4032 pixels.

-So we resized them into 1024x1024, bet it still was too big and expensive for resources:
+So we resized them into 1024x1024, but it still was too big and expensive for resources:

 <p align="center">
 <img src="./assets/original_image_example.JPG">
 </p>

 So we tried to crop them into batches of 16 pieces with 256x256 size each but is was hopeless.
-That gave us an 4000 items dataset that wasn’t enough, especially in difficult parts where sky and buildings are together.
+That gave us the 4000 items dataset that wasn’t enough, especially in difficult parts where sky and buildings are together.
 The pixelation didn’t disappear, but blur was added.

 <p align="center">
 <img src="./assets/wrong_working_example.jpg">
 </p>

 In the final stage of data preparing we changed “RGB” color channels into “L” (black and white) and divided original images into batches of 64 pieces with 128x128 size each.
-That’s how we get our dataset that now available.
+That’s how we got our dataset that now available.

 <p align="center">
 <img src="./assets/test_images_stack.png">